trichimtrich/testrtc2/README.md

 If you are facing the problem run in Firefox or Safari with this flutter web app, because there is an issue with `dart:html` (by the commit timestamp of this README)
 - https://github.com/dart-lang/sdk/issues/38787

+## Usage

+1. Run Signal server first
+2. Connect 2 peers to Signal server
+3. From 1 peer ping to other peer (by their IDs), so both parties know each others
+4. In Web client, you have to create PeerConnection manually (intended)
+5. Do whatever test you want to...

 ## Notes